Snowy peaks of Savoy

 The Call of the Summit

-Your breath is short, your rhythm is steady.
+Short of breath, the pace is steady.
 You aim for viewpoints and passes that require real physical commitment.
-Sweat is the price of the panoramic view.
+Sweat is the price for the panoramic view.

 Climbing